le717/PatchIt/README.md

 ========

-This is the readme to **PatchIt!**, a [Python 3](http://www.python.org) application written by Triangle717 to be the standard yet simple way to packaging and install mods for the 1999 High Voltage Software PC game *LEGO Racers*.
+This is the readme to **PatchIt!**, a [Python 3](http://www.python.org) application written by Triangle717 to be the standard yet simple way to package and install mods for the 1999 High Voltage Software PC game *LEGO Racers*.

 The Plan
 --------